 Given an input long-ident, environment env, and an optional count n of the number of subsequent type arguments <_,...,_>, Name Resolution in Expressions computes a result that contains the interpretation of of the long-ident<_,...,_> prefix as a value or other expression item, and a residue path rest.

-Name Resolution in Expressions proceeds through the following steps:
+How Name Resolution in Expressions proceeds depends on whether long-ident is a single identifier or is composed of more than one identifier.

-1. If long-ident is a single identifier ident:
+If long-ident is a single identifier ident: